AhmedOsman101/Obsidian/src/College/Python/Sections/SectionTwo.md

   - **Result**: A **SyntaxError** occurs because the parentheses are incomplete, violating Python's syntax rules for function calls.

 - **Leaving out both parentheses**
-  - **Result**: A **SyntaxError** occurs because `print` is a function in Python 3, and functions require parentheses.
+  - **Result**: A **SyntaxError** occurs because `print` is a function in Python, and functions require parentheses.
 Without them, Python will not recognize it as a function call.

 ### Logical/Semantic Errors